Doug Edert: High school career

 Edert played prep basketball at Bergen Catholic High School.
 In his senior year, Edert helped propel the team to a Non-Public A State title in the NJSIAA boys' basketball playoffs.
 In the same year, he led the team to win the 63rd Bergen Jamboree against Don Bosco Preparatory High School, their first win against the school in five years during the Bergen Jamboree.
 On September 26, 2018, Edert committed to playing college basketball for Saint Peter's.

 College career

 Saint Peter's

 During the 2022 NCAA Division I men's basketball tournament, he gained popularity after his performances during games against Kentucky and Murray State.
-Edert also gained popularity for a mustache that he had left when fellow teammate Matthew Lee lost a mustache after cutting most of his facial hair.
-According to Edert, the mustache was supposed to be temporary, but since his success at the tournament, he was planning on keeping it, saying "Maybe the mustache is giving me powers."
+Edert also gained popularity for a mustache that according to Edert, was supposed to be temporary.
+However, with his success in the tournament, that may have changed as he was quoted saying "Maybe the mustache is giving me powers."
 On April 5, 2022, Edert entered the transfer portal following three seasons at Saint Peter's.